 the descriptors read:

-30JJJ: “Peritonectomy less than 5 hours, including hyperthermic intra-peritoneal chemotherapy, when conducted in an approved peritonectomy centre involving multidisciplinary decision making, not including any other abdominal procedures (Anaes.)
+30JJJ: “Peritonectomy less than 5 hours, including hyperthermic intra-peritoneal chemotherapy (Anaes.)
 (Assist.)”.

-30KKK: “Peritonectomy greater than 5 hours, involving multiviscera, including hyperthermic intra-peritoneal chemotherapy, when conducted in an approved peritonectomy centre involving multidisciplinary decision making, not including any other abdominal procedures (Anaes.)
+30KKK: “Peritonectomy greater than 5 hours, involving multiviscera, including hyperthermic intra-peritoneal chemotherapy (Anaes.)
 (Assist.)”.

 The Committee estimates that the fee for peritonectomy of less than five hours should be approximately $2,000 and the fee for peritonectomy greater than five hours should be approximately $3,500.
 This is based on the complexity, time taken and the skill and training required to complete the procedure, which is only conducted in highly specialised, designated centres.